The 'definitive' Mrs. Johnstone

 At the end of the tour Lyn takes a well-earned holiday, travelling to Goa on 13th December with her husband Alan and returning on 22nd in time for Christmas in their new home.

 Kevin Finn, known to New Seekers' fans as Danny Finn, dies after a short illness on Monday, 22nd February.
 His funeral is held a fortnight later on Monday, 7th March at St. Ninian’s Cathedral in Perth at 10.30am.
-Speaking to The Courier (Dundee), Eve Graham said: "For 15 years, Kevin had a condition called polycythemia, which causes blood to thicken and block arteries, and that had a bearing on what happened...
+Speaking to The Courier (Dundee), Eve Graham says: "For 15 years, Kevin had a condition called polycythemia, which causes blood to thicken and block arteries, and that had a bearing on what happened...
 Kevin was my soulmate.
 I don’t want to be without him."

 The Seekers' musical Georgy Girl ends its 14-week run in Melbourne on 20th March, transferring to the State Theatre, Sydney, where it begins a 9-week season on 2nd April.